duartemjoseph-spec/RNG/README.md

  // You can add multiple dates with description.

-// Person who Peer Reviewed your assignment: Kellen Dixon " "
+// Person who Peer Reviewed your assignment: Kellen Dixon "UI looks nice but the button doesn't actually function, may be an issue connecting the button "